statamic/docs/content/collections/docs/conditions.md

 template: page
 stage: 2
 id: 9751908a-a10c-4c36-abd3-2251e83fbc65
-intro: Conditions allow you filter the results of your content tags (e.g. Collections, Taxonomies) using the data inside them, much like WHERE clauses do with SQL.
+intro: Conditions allow you to filter the results of your content tags (e.g. Collections, Taxonomies) using the data inside them, much like WHERE clauses do with SQL.
 ---
 > Are you looking "if/else" conditions?
 You probably want this page: [Antler's Logic & Conditions](/antlers#conditional)